MunnazzahAslam/PersonaGenius/README.md

 10. [Demo of Results](#demo-of-results)

 ## Introduction
-PersonaGenius is a web application that generates fictional personas based on user-defined criteria.
+PersonaGenius is a web application that generates customer personas based on your ecommerce dataset.
 Whether you're a marketer, product designer, or UX researcher, creating personas can be time-consuming.
 PersonaGenius simplifies this process by allowing you to specify attributes such as demographics, interests, and behaviors, and then generates detailed personas for your projects.

 ## Features